datastax/astrapy/README.md

 - "vectorize", extensively running a base workload on all provider/integration choices;
 - "admin", doing a whole sweep of admin operations.
 Very slow on Astra DB.

 Astrapy's CI only runs "base".
-The other are to be checked manually when it's needed.
+The others are to be checked manually when it's needed.

 Tests can be run on three types of Data API _targets_ (with slight differences in what is applicable):